rikniitt/bing-scraper/README.md

 If you are using vagrant with virtual box, then just `vagrant up`.
 Even if not, see *./Vagrantfile* how to install the project.
 It contains "inline shell" scripts which should help you to install the project.

+# Usage

+Run `bin/bing-scraper hpia:scrape` to start scraping images from homepage image galler.
+Use `bin/bing-scraper hpia:download` to download scraped images.

+You can see all available commands by running `bin/bing-scraper` without arguments.